PySPH: a Python-based framework for smoothed particle hydrodynamics: Implementation, usage, and design

-The generation of the high-performance code from the Python equations and integrators is a fairly involved step.
+The generation of the high-performance code from the Python equations and integrators is an involved process.
 PySPH has two important classes to manage the integration of the particle properties.
-The \code{Integrator} steps the particle properties in time and also computes the accelerations using another class called the \code{AccelerationEval}.
-These classes are Python classes and internally use a compiled module that implements all the high performance aspects of the computation.
-On the CPU, the compiled code is in the form of a Cython~\cite{Behnel:2011:CBB:1957373.1957467} extension module and on GPU devices, this is a Python module with special functions that are provided by the underlying GPU wrapper (PyOpenCL and PyCUDA~\cite{Klockner:2012:PPS:2109228.2109321}).
-In the case of OpenCL and CUDA the GPU kernels are exposed as Python functions that can be called by the user transparently.
+The \code{Integrator} steps the particle properties in time and computes the accelerations using another class called the \code{AccelerationEval}.
+These Python classes internally use a compiled module that implements all the high performance aspects of the computation.
+On the CPU, the compiled code is in the form of a Cython~\cite{Behnel:2011:CBB:1957373.1957467} extension module.
+Whereas, on the GPU devices, these are implemented as functions provided by the underlying GPU wrapper (PyOpenCL and PyCUDA~\cite{Klockner:2012:PPS:2109228.2109321}).
+We discuss these in more detail in the following.

 The \code{AccelerationEval} itself merely exposes a Python interface which can be called.
 The \code{SPHCompiler} uses an \code{AccelerationEvalHelper} class which generates the appropriate code and sets up the underlying high-performance module.
 A similar strategy is employed for the \code{Integrator}.